Our Performance Programme

 UK Anti Doping- Clean Sport Policy

 The University of Edinburgh is a UK Anti-Doping accredited institution.
 We are fully committed to clean sport principles and educating all of our athletes in applying these principles correctly.
-Please feel free to read through our full Clean Sport Policy.
+Please feel free to read through our Clean Sport Policy below.

 Studying at Edinburgh